 A pathway for sports journalists is currently in development for 2022 and other pathways tailored to specific job roles may also be developed.

 Many candidates begin their NQJ training when they take up their first job, after gaining the Diploma in Journalism at industry ‘gold standard’ (grades A-C in all subjects plus 100 words per minute shorthand, if applicable).

 Other candidates may join the programme with no previous journalistic training.
 Typically, they will be graduates, but will not necessarily have studied journalism as part of their degree.
 In this case, they will need to gain the essential journalism skills at diploma level before moving on to the more advanced NQJ.

 Candidates must have at least 18 months’ experience working as a paid journalist (this may be reduced to 12 months in some circumstances) before taking the exams.

 Employers may also set their own standard requirements.
 For example, journalists working in the regional press need to have the ‘gold standard’ Diploma in Journalism including court reporting, public affairs and 100wpm shorthand.
 Results for media law, court reporting and public affairs cannot be more than five years old.

 If you would like to discuss your eligibility to register for the NQJ, please contact us.
 We will assess each individual candidate, validate any prior learning and determine your eligibility to begin working towards the NQJ.

 Exams and enrolment

 Exam dates for the NQJ are offered three times a year; March, July and November.
+Exams are split over two days.
 Find out more and enrol.

 If you are an employer, you can register a candidate here.